h0lg/FOMOcal/README.md

 bringing people together for some good music and hopefully more great bands into your town in the future.

 With FOMOcal you can support different scenes by **sharing relevant venues and their events in easily digestible formats**.
-Go figure out how to get event info from the web page of a concert location and share it.
+Go figure out how to get event info from the web page of a concert location and share the config with friends.
-Or curate a list of shows over the next few months for the fine lads and lasses yourself.
+Or curate a list of good shows over the next few months for the music lovers yourself.

-FOMOcal assumes you have no clue how web pages are built and tries to give you the tools - and enough help for them - to let you succeed anyway.
+FOMOcal assumes you have no clue how web pages work or how to extract data from them - and tries to hand you the tools and enough help for them to let you succeed anyway.